 Bitcoin is still a thing....that people are confused by.
-One bitcoin hit a new record high of almost $42,000 in early January 2021.
+One bitcoin hit a new record high of more than $44,000 in early February.
 (Reminder: It was topping just $9,000 in January 2020.)
 But has also suffered some big drops on the way up.
 Turns out being a currency that could change the future of payments isn’t easy.

 A digital currency.
 But unlike Visa or PayPal, there’s no centralized operation heading it up.
 Meaning no bank CEO and no issuing authority (think: the way the US government backs the dollar).
 Instead, transactions happen through a peer-to-peer network.
 You don’t even have to use your real identity.
 You could use your middle school screen name if you want.
 Welcome to the Wild West of the Interwebs.

 Blockchain.
 Not code for Tetris.
 Every time something is bought or sold using Bitcoin, it’s verified and publicly recorded on the blockchain.
 In other words, the blockchain is the digital ledger that makes Bitcoin legit.

 Bitcoin was created in 2009 by a mysterious person (or persons?) who goes by “Satoshi Nakamoto.”
 No one knows who he (she? they?) really is.
 Now, the Bitcoin network is so big it consumes as much electricity each year as Chile, by one measure.

 It can be.
 Silk Road – an online drug market that was busted several years ago – traded in Bitcoin.
 Because ‘following the money’ is harder to do when you can use a fake name.
 But there are also a lot of non-shady companies that accept Bitcoin now.
 Including Microsoft, Square, Paypal and others.
 With more like Tesla planning to jump on the bandwagon soon.